Hobo-Hilly/NetworkPlus/NetPlus1.1/README.md

 There are also FLAGS w/in IP headers.
 Most of the FLAGS w/in the IP header deal with the fragmentation of data.
-EX: there may be a times where you want to send traffic across the network but because of the architecture or design of the network your not able to send packets that are very large.
+EX: there may be times where you want to send traffic across the network but because of the architecture or design of the network you're not able to send packets that are very large.

-In those cases you will need to fragment the data in order to get through the smaller size networks.
+In those cases, you will need to fragment the data in order to get through the smaller size networks.
--   The maximum size of a packet we are able to send is decieded by the MTU or Maximum Transmission Unit.
+-   The maximum size of a packet we are able to send is decided by the MTU or Maximum Transmission Unit.
 -   This designates the size of the data that we are able to send through the network without having to fragment any data
 -   Fragmenting data slows down the flow of traffic in a network
 -   losing a fragment loses an entire packet.
--   Requires overhead to chop up a packet and send it in pieces for it to be reassembled at the other side.
+-   Requires overhead to chop up a packet and send it in pieces for it to be reassembled on the other side.

-Its important to know the MTU all the way through the network from start to finish.
+It's important to know the MTU all the way through the network from start to finish.
-It's hard to know what the MTU is through each hop from point A to point B because each hop to each router is a different network with potentially different MTU's
+It's hard to know what the MTU is through each hop from point A to point B because each hop to each router is a different network with potentially different MTUs

 -   Automated methods are often inaccurate
 -   Especially when ICMP is filtered